mod-audio/max-gen-plugins/plugins/zwabo-mirrorz/README.md

 Filter   0 → -100 Low pass , 0 → 100 High pass

 Speed   0.5 = half speed, 1 octave down  1= normal speed     2= double speed, 1 octave up

+ENV     applies a ramp at the start and end of the loop to avoid clicks if desired